SMLFamily/SML-The-Living-Language/README.md

 ## Obtaining a printed copy of the book

-MIT Press has graciously allowed us to release this work in PDF form and continue to extend it again.
-If you would like a printed copy of this work, please purchase one from their site:
+MIT Press has graciously allowed us to release this original Definition of Standard ML (Revised) in PDF form and to derive new works from it again.
+If you would like a printed copy of the original work, please purchase it from their site:

 http://mitpress.mit.edu/books/definition-standard-ml